Fermion-parity qubit in a proximitized double quantum dot: Parameter noise

-where ${\rm s}_\lambda = \pm 1$ for $\lambda = \lambdap, \lambdam$.
-Equation~\eqref{eq:eta_SS_without_Zeeman} is recovered from Eq.~\eqref{eq:eta_SS_basis_Hnu} for $B_zl=B_zR$ and $\lambda=\lambdam$, see Sec.~Sec.~\ref{sec:qubit_regimes} \footnote{This equation is valid in the presence of an exact or approximate $U(1)$ spin-rotation symmetry around the axis of an applied Zeeman field or around the spin-orbit direction, such that perpendicular components can be treated perturbatively.}.
+Equations~\eqref{eq:eta_SS_without_Zeeman} and \eqref{eq:omega0} are recovered from Eqs.~\eqref{eq:eta_SS_basis_Hnu} and \eqref{eq:omega0_with_Zeeman} for $B_{z,L}=B_{z,R}$ and $\lambda=\lambdam$, see Sec.~\ref{sec:qubit_regimes} \footnote{This equation is valid in the presence of an exact or approximate $U(1)$ spin-rotation symmetry around the axis of an applied Zeeman field or around the spin-orbit direction, such that perpendicular components can be treated perturbatively.}.
+The spin-orbit coupling angle $\theta$ does not enter in Eq.~\eqref{eq:eta_SS_basis_Hnu}.
+It only enters as a relative phase factor between $|L\rangle$ and $|R\rangle$ in the qubit eigen states, see App.~\ref{app:diagonalziation}.

 {\em Dephasing and relaxation rates.---} Assuming the computational qubit subspace to be decoupled from the remaining states governed by $\hat{H}(t)$ at any time $t$, the dephasing rate $\Gamma_\varphi^\chi$ due to a noisy, linearly coupled parameter $\chi$ is given in Bloch-Redfield theory as \cite{IthierPRB2005, KrantzAPR2019}